egorkaru/synonym_dictionary/README.md

 ## Contents

 * ```dictionary.json```: The whole dictionary as JSON file; Data still is pretty raw.
-Words can repeat, some records needs to be unioned, or deleted as unnecessary.
+Words can repeat sometimes, some records needs to be unioned or deleted as unnecessary.
 All words from dictionary can be accessed by "wordlist" property as array, sorted alphabetically, i.e. ```{ "wordlist": [ ...19430 Word Objects ] }```

 Word Objects example: